iribeirodev/Youtube-Video-Search/README.md

 # YTSearch
-A Node JS REST API for searching videos on Youtube platform
+A Node JS REST API for searching videos on Youtube platform.

 ## Usage
 - Clone the project.